glenn113/Assignment-2/README.md

 IT Work

-Interviewed Helen- Data analyst/information management officer working for the Commonwealth government (ATO)
+Interviewed Helen Niedzwiecki- Data analyst/information management officer working for the Commonwealth government (ATO)

 1. What kind of work is done by the IT professional?
 Helen replied